About Us

 • Mediation: If the agreement includes a mediation clause, attempt to resolve the dispute through a registered mediator before going to court

 • Civil suit: File a civil case in the District Court seeking recovery of the loan amount plus interest.
-The limitation period for filing a debt recovery case is 2 years from the date of default under the Limitation Act 2031
+The limitation period is 10 years from the date of the deed under the National Civil Code 2074

 • Execution of collateral: For secured loans, apply to the court for an order to seize and auction the collateral to recover the outstanding amount

-• Debt Recovery Tribunal: For institutional loans above NPR 10 lakh, lenders may approach the Debt Recovery Tribunal established under the Debt Recovery Act 2058 for expedited recovery proceedings
+• Debt Recovery Tribunal: For institutional loans, banks and financial institutions may approach the Debt Recovery Tribunal established under the Act on Recovery of Debts of Banks and Financial Institutions, 2058 (2002) for expedited recovery proceedings

 • Insolvency proceedings: In cases of corporate borrower insolvency, the Insolvency Act 2063 governs the priority of creditor claims and the distribution of the debtor's assets